Livable Housing Design Standard

 Public consultation to include minimum accessibility standards for housing in the National Construction Code (NCC) 2022 took place between 6 July and 31 August 2020.

-This implements the 2009 National Dialogue on Universal Housing Design, which committed to 100 per cent uptake of accessible housing features in new houses by 2020.
+This implemented the 2009 National Dialogue on Universal Housing Design, which committed to a 100% uptake of accessible housing features in new houses by 2020.
 This commitment was supported by a broad group of key industry organisations, community advocates and governments.

 Why these standards matter